usi-systems/p4xos-public/README.md

 ## Config

-Default, The demo only lasts for 1 second, or after the servers receive 10 packets.
+Default, The demo only lasts for 5 seconds, or after the servers receive 10 packets.

 You can change this by modifying the *count* variable in *instance* section or *second* variable in *timeout* section, in *bmv2/scripts/paxos.cfg* file.